Old Fashioned Glazed Apple Slab Pie

-I am someone who fancies a high crust to filling ratio when it comes to pie.
-Apple Slab Pie is a winner in my big tome of holiday bash recipes.
+Apple Slab Pie is a winner in my big list of holiday bash recipes.

 Have you ever volunteered to ‘bring a dessert,’ only to realize that you need to make something that will serve twenty plus people?
 Yeah, been there, done that.
 Now, I’ve got Apple Slab Pie.